Shopping mall: Regional differences

-In Canada, "shopping centre" is often used officially (as in Square One Shopping Centre), but conversationally, "mall" is mostly used.

 Europe

 There are a reported 222 malls in Europe.
 In 2014, these malls had combined sales of US$12.47 billion.
 This represented a 10% bump in revenues from the prior year.

 U.K. and Ireland

 In the United Kingdom and Ireland, both open-air and enclosed centers are commonly referred to as shopping centres.
 Mall primarily refers to either a shopping mall – a place where a collection of shops all adjoin a pedestrian area – or an exclusively pedestrianized street that allows shoppers to walk without interference from vehicle traffic.

 The majority of British enclosed shopping centres, the equivalent of a U.S. mall, are located in city centres, usually found in old and historic shopping districts and surrounded by subsidiary open air shopping streets.
-Large examples include West Quay in Southampton; Manchester Arndale; Bullring Birmingham; Liverpool One; Trinity Leeds; Buchanan Galleries in Glasgow; and Eldon Square in Newcastle upon Tyne.
+Large examples include Westquay in Southampton; Manchester Arndale; Bullring Birmingham; Liverpool One; Trinity Leeds; Buchanan Galleries in Glasgow; St James Quarter in Edinburgh; and Eldon Square in Newcastle upon Tyne.
 In addition to the inner city shopping centres, large UK conurbations will also have large out-of-town "regional malls" such as the Metrocentre in Gateshead; Meadowhall Centre, Sheffield serving South Yorkshire; the Trafford Centre in Greater Manchester; White Rose Centre in Leeds; the Merry Hill Centre near Dudley; and Bluewater in Kent.
 These centres were built in the 1980s and 1990s, but planning regulations prohibit the construction of any more.
 Out-of-town shopping developments in the UK are now focused on retail parks, which consist of groups of warehouse style shops with individual entrances from outdoors.
 Planning policy prioritizes the development of existing town centres, although with patchy success.
 Westfield London (White City) is the largest shopping centre in Europe.